top of page

 Once memories are transferred to long-term storage, REM sleep takes over.
 REM further etches the memories into our brain, then organizes and integrates these new memories with older memories and experiences.

 Have you ever experienced that late-night inability to solve a problem, only to have the "aha" moment the next morning?
 REM sleep helps make those connections we might never see with our conscious waking mind.
-Unfortunately, loss of REM sleep prevents the full consolidation of memories and these connections from being made.
-This is why we need to watch out for Stealth Saboteurs like evening alcohol.
+Watch out for Stealth Saboteurs like evening alcohol.

 The Good News: With sufficient, regular quality sleep we can run the full program, keep on learning, and keep having those creative insights!